ichigotake/php-NanoTemplate/README.md

 # Why naming *Nano*?

-Why naming 'Nano'?

-PHP template engine already exists, 'MicroTemplate', ZendFramework library, Twig, Smarty, and others.

-but, almost template engine has expand syntax or used *$this* vars in template.

-and theres template engine is large or including Web Application Framework.
+PHP template engine is already many exists. but almost theres is large or Web Application Framework dependencies.

 NanoTemplate don't have expand syntax and assigned vars are not '$this'. also, if you want to assign object vars ;)

-NanoTemplate library have only 1 file.
+NanoeTemplate has only 1 pure PHP file.

-it's pure PHP!
 PHP is template engine it self, because nameing 'Nano'.

 # AUTHOR